corda/corda/docs/source/app-upgrade-notes.rst

 with developer certificates is deployed to a production node, the node will refuse to start.
 Therefore to deploy apps built for Corda 4 to production you will need to generate signing keys and integrate them with the build process.

+.. note:: Please read the :doc:`cordapp-constraint-migration` guide to understand how to upgrade CorDapps to use Corda 4 signature constraints and consume
+    existing states on ledger issued with older constraint types (e.g. Corda 3.x states issued with **hash** or **CZ whitelisted** constraints).

 Step 10.
 Security: Package namespace handling
 ---------------------------------------------